A beginner's guide to energy infrastructure

 CEFs were the first 100% MLP C-Corporation, 40 Act products.
 Like mutual funds, they can also use up to 33% leverage.
 Because CEFs do not have a creation/redemption feature, pricing may stray from NAV, causing them to trade at a premium or discount.
 Their liquidity is also constrained by the fund itself as opposed to the underlying securities held.

 An ETN is an unsecured debt obligation of the issuer.
 It is an agreement between an investor and an issuing bank under which the bank agrees to pay the investor a return specified in the issuance documents.
-MLP ETNs may track a basket that is 100% MLPs without accruing for DTLs.
+MLP ETNs may track a basket that is 100% MLPs without accruing for DTLs, minimizing tracking error.

 Separately Managed Accounts (SMA)

 An SMA is an account that is managed by a portfolio manager.
-An SMA could own both MLPs and corporations without RIC constraints (i.e. MLPs not limited to 25%).
-If an SMA includes MLPs, it may generate Unrelated Business Taxable Income (UBTI).
+Unlike owning a basket of individual MLPs and receiving multiple Schedule K-1s, an SMA consolidates everything so that the investor only receives one Schedule K-1.
+SMAs may generate Unrelated Business Taxable Income (UBTI), which is income that could be taxed in an otherwise tax-exempt entity.
 Once UBTI exceeds $1,000 in an account, additional taxes may be assessed.

 Active Versus Passive